 - Dizziness as well as blurred vision

 - Loss of consciousness

 If you suspect you are suffering from a number of these symptoms, you should turn off all your gas appliances and also leave your property to seek medical attention.
 The next step is to book a gas safety check with a Gas Safe registered engineer.

 There are several precautions you can take to ensure any potential carbon monoxide leaks to do not develop.

 To avoid becoming a victim of the Silent Killer, we recommend the following steps:

 - Install a carbon monoxide alarm.
 Check that it is working correctly regularly.

 - Regularly check your boiler as well as other gas appliances for black/sooty marks.
 This indicates that something is wrong.

 - Ensure the flame on gas appliances is NOT weak and yellow/orange.

 - Look for condensation in your home.
-If you notice more than usual it could be a sign of leaking carbon monoxide.
+If you notice more than usual it could be a sign of a gas leak.